-Donald Trump Makes Surprise Thanksgiving Visit to Afghanistan
+Donald Trump Surprises Troops in Afghanistan for Thanksgiving

 — Dan Scavino Jr.🇺🇸 (@Scavino45) November 28, 2019

+“It’s a dangerous area and he wants to support the troops,” she said.
+“He and Mrs. Trump recognize that there’s a lot of people who are away from their families during the holidays and we thought it’d be a nice surprise.”

+Vice President Mike Pence and second lady Karen Pence made a surprise visit last week to address troops at Al Asad Air Base in western Iraq.
+Last year, the president made a surprise visit to troops stationed in Iraq.

-The surprise trips came after President Trump ended peace talks with the Taliban in response to the terror group’s bombing in Kabul, which took the lives of 12 people, including one U.S. soldier.
+The surprise trip comes two months after President Trump ended peace talks with the Taliban in response to the terror group’s bombing in Kabul, which took the lives of 12 people, including one U.S. soldier.

-Vice President Mike Pence and second lady Karen Pence made a surprise visit last week to address U.S. troops at Al Asad Air Base in western Iraq.
+During his brief trip, the president met with Afghan President Ashraf Ghani and announced that the U.S. has restarted negotiations with the Taliban.

+“The Taliban wants to make a deal — we’ll see if they make a deal.
+If they do they do, and if they don’t they don’t.
+That’s fine,” the president said.

 .